Notice of Pre-AIA or AIA Status

 analyzing each respective series of images to determine whether a defect is present in each corresponding opening structure in the diffuser (figure 2A, step 212A; figure 1, controller 103, camera 101; Column 5, lines 39-45; Column 6, lines 15-20).

-In another point of view that is a variable focus lens could be interpreted as a compound lens assembly that can be manipulated to change the focal length.
-Variable focus is achieved by moving one or more lens relative to one or more additional lenses present in the lens assembly.
-However, this limitation must be added into specification in order to be considered.
-Even with this new interpretation, that is a variable focus lens could be interpreted as a compound lens assembly that can be manipulated to change the focal length.
-Variable focus is achieved by moving one or more lens relative to one or more additional lenses present in the lens assembly, new reference of Hart teaches the new amended limitation “each image in the series of images is associated with a different focal depth of the variable focus lens”, ([0040], lines 2-4; [0049], lines 6-11.
-Please see the explanation in paragraph 2 above).
-It would have been obvious to one having ordinary skill in the art before the effective filing date of the invention was made to modify Walton and Shyu by having each image in the series of images is associated with a different focal depth of the variable focus lens in order to capture plurality of images by scanning through various focus positions of the lens to detect the depth of the object (Hart, [0040], lines 2-4; [0049], lines 6-11).
+However, Walton does not teach each image in the series of images is associated with a different focal depth of the variable focus lens.
+Hart taches each image in the series of images is associated with a different focal depth of the variable focus lens, ([0040], lines 2-4; [0049], lines 6-11).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the invention was made to modify Walton by having each image in the series of images is associated with a different focal depth of the variable focus lens in order to capture plurality of images by scanning through various focus positions of the lens to detect the depth of the object (Hart, [0040], lines 2-4; [0049], lines 6-11).

-Further, new reference of Imai (U.S. Pub.
-No. 2012/0200832) also teaches images be associated with a different focal depth of the variable focus lens, (claim 25, lines 2-5).
-New reference of Harman (U.S. Pat.
-No. 7,551,770) also teaches this limitation, (Column 14, lines 67; Column 15, lines 1-2).
-New reference of Feldman (U.S. Pub.
-No 2007/0221821) also teaches this limitation, ([0004], lines 12-21).
-It would have been obvious to one having ordinary skill in the art before the effective filing date of the invention was made to modify Walton and Shyu by having each image in the series of images is associated with a different focal depth of the variable focus lens in order to focus at various focusing or object distances while providing a constant magnification image with no moving parts (Feldman, [0004], lines 12-21).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the invention was made to modify Walton by having each image in the series of images is associated with a different focal depth of the variable focus lens in order to focus at various focusing or object distances while providing a constant magnification image with no moving parts (Feldman, [0004], lines 12-21).

 5. Claim(s) 5, 14, is/are rejected under 35 U.S.C.
 103 as being unpatentable over Walton (Pat.
-No. 7,679,746) in view of Shyu et al. (U.S. Pub.
-No. 2014/0085640) or of Huang et al. (CN 110793968), further in view of Hart et al (U.S. 2023/0190097), or of Imai (U.S. Pub.
+No. 7,679,746) in view of Hart et al (U.S. 2023/0190097), or of Imai (U.S. Pub.
 No. 2012/0200832), or of Feldman (U.S. Pub.
-No 2007/0221821), and further in view of Hamada et al. (U.S. Pat.
+No 2007/0221821), further in view of Nishizawa (U.S. Pat.
+No. 3,871,764), and further in view of Hamada et al. (U.S. Pat.
 No. 4,989,958).
-Hereafter “Walton”, “Shyu”, “Huang”, “Hart”, “Imai”, “Feldman”, “Hamada”.
-(Please see attached files for Huang’s reference in previous office action).
+Hereafter “Walton”, “Hart”, “Imai”, “Feldman”, “Nishizawa”, “Hamada”.

-Regarding Claim(s) 5, 14, Walton, Shyu, Huang, Hart, Imai, Feldman, teach all the limitations of claim 1 or claim 10 as stated above except for a cylindrical piezo component surrounding a chamber of liquid.
+Regarding Claim(s) 5, 14, Walton, Hart, Imai, Feldman, Nishizawa teach all the limitations of claim 1 or claim 10 as stated above except for a cylindrical piezo component surrounding a chamber of liquid.
 Hamada teaches a cylindrical piezo component surrounding a chamber of liquid, (column 1, lines 44-51).
-It would have been obvious to one having ordinary skill in the art before the effective filing date of the invention was made to modify Walton, Shyu, Huang, Hart, Imai, Feldman, by having a cylindrical piezo component surrounding a chamber of liquid in order to implement adjust focus easily (Hamada, column 1, lines 44-51).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the invention was made to modify Walton, Hart, Imai, Feldman, Nishizawa, by having a cylindrical piezo component surrounding a chamber of liquid in order to implement adjust focus easily (Hamada, column 1, lines 44-51).

 Allowable Subject Matter